vidio-research/ai-video-cutting-research-preview/README.md

 An observational study with ten novice video editors demonstrated that ExpressEdit significantly enhanced their ability to express and implement their editing ideas [29].
 The system allowed participants to perform edits more efficiently and generate more ideas by providing AI-driven interpretations of their multimodal commands and supporting iterations on these commands.29 The development of ExpressEdit highlights the potential of combining natural language with direct manipulation through sketching to create more intuitive and expressive video editing systems [32].

-This multimodal approach can significantly lower the barrier to entry for video editing, making it more accessible to individuals who may not possess extensive technical skills but have creative visions they wish to realize.31
+This multimodal approach can significantly lower the barrier to entry for video editing, making it more accessible to individuals who may not possess extensive technical skills but have creative visions they wish to realize [31].

 ## **6\.
 Generative Video Editing with Diffusion Models**